NewSkyLine-dev/havokmax-blender/README.md

 - **Import:** `File → Import → Havok (.hkx/.hkt/.hka/.igz/.pak)` will unpack
   compressed IGZ payloads, scan PAK containers (zip, tar, or raw blobs) for Havok XML, and build an armature plus animation actions.
-Selecting a `.pak` shows a tree of contained entries parsed with the igArchiveExtractor chunk rules; pick an entry to import or type a path manually in **Archive entry**.
+Selecting a `.pak` now requires picking the **Game version** (layout profile) and **Platform** endianness instead of auto-guessing every combination; the importer only uses the selected layout.
+A tree of contained entries parsed with the igArchiveExtractor chunk rules will update after you choose those options so you can pick an entry or type a path manually in **Archive entry**.
 - **Presets:** Configure scale and up/forward axes in **Preferences → Add-ons →
   Havok IO** or in the 3D View **Havok** side panel.